Understand the purpose of a workplace engagement survey

 In the United States not only is 20 March the spring equinox (a time when night and day are of equal length), it is also National Proposal Day, a day to get engaged.
-Inspired by the date, I thought it was timely to revisit employee engagement and factors that enable it.
+Inspired by the date, I thought it was timely to explore the what, why and how of employee engagement.

-Employee engagement just like all human relationships comes down to satisfying needs.
-How well this is achieved is measured using staff surveys that asks questions to determine how well employee cognitive, emotional and psychological needs are being met.
+How well this is achieved is measured using staff surveys.
 An example being Gallup’s Q12 which uses just 12 questions (3).

-The results are then subsequently presented using three classifications which correspond to the commitment, productivity and performance of an individual.
+The results are then presented to management using three classifications which correspond to the commitment, productivity and performance of a team or department.

 Actively Disengaged: These people are unhappy and may spread unhappiness in and outside the organisation.
 They are generally negative and point out issues, provoking and convincing others to leave.